dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 2 thread 2 chunk_size and 75 process test to assess the effect of number of processes in the python multi-process master file.

+There does not appear to be any drag on the completion time with the 75 processes.
+The VPS CPU is ok during this as well.
+The processes are run in a docker container and I did not see the docker daemon remarkable stressed during the pipeline run.